AlexanderKosik/software_design/content/material/abstraction.md

 If your answer is "yes", it is more likely that your design is good.

-Most design principles, patterns and acronyms are closly related to the ETC value.
-We will talk about simplicity and readability now, but there is more to come during the course.
+Most design principles, patterns and acronyms are closely related to the ETC value.
+We continue with talking about simplicity and readability now, but there is more to come about design principles during the course.

 ## Simplicity
 A good design is simple and easy to understand.
 If we can understand it well, we can change it more easily.
 So this property directly pays into the **ETC** property.